 Update Utility Records

-- Call Utility Billing 763-593-8016 to make sure all account information for your address is accurate and updated.
+- City Utilities (water and sewer): Call Utility Billing 763-593-8016 to make sure all account information for your address is accurate and updated.

 Check Safety / Security Issues

 - Make sure your new home has functioning smoke detectors and fire extinguishers.
 Check the batteries in smoke detectors and replace them if they are old or weak.
 Test smoke detectors monthly, and formulate an escape plan from your home in case of a fire.
 Contact the Golden Valley Fire Department at 763-593-8065 for more information.

 - Take a look at the home security checklist.

 - Residents who move from within the state have 30 days to update their driver's licenses.